clugen/CluGen.jl/docs/src/examples.md

 # Examples

-A number of examples on how to use CluGen.jl.
-Each example must be preceded
+This section contains a number of examples on how to use CluGen.
+Each example must be preceded with:
-with:

 ```@example
 using CluGen, Distributions, Plots, StableRNGs